Will Benson Player Props: Reds vs. Orioles

 - The pitching staff for the Orioles has a collective 9.3 K/9, the eighth-best in the league.

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.25).
+- The Orioles' 4.24 team ERA ranks 17th among all MLB pitching staffs.

-- The Orioles rank 19th in baseball in home runs given up (92 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (94 total, 1.2 per game).

-- Wells makes the start for the Orioles, his 15th of the season.
-He is 6-3 with a 3.22 ERA and 88 strikeouts in 86 2/3 innings pitched.
+- Gibson makes the start for the Orioles, his 17th of the season.
+He is 8-5 with a 4.30 ERA and 69 strikeouts through 92 2/3 innings pitched.

-- The righty's most recent appearance came on Wednesday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while allowing four hits.
+- His last time out came on Friday against the Seattle Mariners, when the right-hander went three innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.